 Bowel cancer screening

-Ninety per cent of bowel cancer is curable if it is found early, before it has had a chance to spread.
-And screening is one of the most effective ways to prevent bowel cancer from developing.
+90% of bowel cancer is curable if found early, and screening is one of the most effective ways to prevent bowel cancer from developing.
 Screening involves a simple, non-invasive test that can be taken in the comfort of your own home.

 If you are aged 50 or over, have a chat with your GP about the screening test.
 The Australian Government currently offers free faecal occult blood test (FOBT) kits to people turning 50, 52, 54, 56, 58, 60, 62, 64, 66, 68, 70, 72 and 74, and it is recommended that the test is taken every 2 years.
 To be eligible for a free test, you need to have a Medicare card or a Veteran Affairs card.

-Be aware that this test is only for low-risk people with no symptoms of bowel cancer.
-If you have a family history of bowel cancer, or display one or more of the symptoms listed above, you may need more regular screening or a colonoscopy, and your GP can guide you on this.
+It’s important to note that this test is for low-risk people only, who display no symptoms of bowel cancer.
+If you have a personal or family history of bowel cancer, or display one or more of the symptoms listed above, you may need more regular screening or a colonoscopy, and your GP can guide you on this.

 Diagnosing bowel cancer

-A number of tests can be used to diagnose bowel cancer.
-These might include:
+A handful of physical tests can be used to diagnose bowel cancer.
+These may include: